Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/content/figures.md

 ---
 layout: docs
 title: Figures
-description: Documentation and examples for displaying related images and text with the figure component in Boosted.
+description: Documentation and examples for displaying related images and text with the figure component in OUDS Web.
 group: content
 aliases:
   - "/docs/content/figures/"